 One of the biggest environmental concerns when it comes to sourcing fish is the overfishing of popular species of fish.
 There are so many different health benefits that come from eating fish that it’s no wonder so many people are choosing fish as their protein of choice, but this has put a strain on the environment.

 The world’s oceans, lakes and rivers are currently being depleted faster than they can be naturally replenished, but the demand for fish keeps growing.
-That’s why sustainable fish farms are so important for the environment.
+That’s why responsible fish farms are so important for the environment.
 They provide a constant source of fish for hungry consumers without taking away from the wild fish population, ensuring that fish will remain plentiful for generations to come.

 Preserve Marine Habitats and Reduce Bycatch